oracle-livelabs/oci/oci-apm-springboot/01-create-oke/create-oke.md

 ### Prerequisites

 * This lab requires an [Oracle Cloud account](https://www.oracle.com/cloud/free/).
-You may use your own cloud account, or a Free tier account, a cloud account that you obtained through a trial.
+You may use your cloud account, or a Free tier account, a cloud account that you obtained through a trial.

 ## **Task 1**: Create an OCI compartment